abasirat/principal_word_vectors/README.md

   * `print_overflow`: to display overflow files created during the construction of a contextual matrix

 The ELF file `cwvec` can process two types of corpus:
-  * raw corpus in which each line is a tokenised sentence
+  * a raw corpus in which each line is a tokenised sentence
-  * annotated corpus in which each line is a word with features.
+  * an annotated corpus in which each line is a word associated with its features.
 The words of a sentence are placed in adjacent lines, and an empty line is between sentences.

   An example of a raw corpus is:
   ```